-It’s the start of a new year, and if you’ve resolved to take control of your financial situation you might be thinking that your first step is to make a budget.
+If you’ve resolved to finally take control of your financial situation, you might be thinking that your first step is to make a budget.

 It’s a good idea.
 How you use your money today will go a long way towards determining the opportunities you have in front of you in the future.